FordMustang0288/MSFSTouchPortalPages/README.md

 - Click on the button to open the button editor
 - In the sidepanel choose Navigation ->  (Action) Go To Page
 - From the dropdown choose msfstpp_main

+### Credits
+Thanks to tlewis17 for the cooperative work that is in place between this project and https://github.com/tlewis17/MSFSTouchPortalPlugin
+Thanks to AmbitiousPilots for the tool to skip the "Press Any Button" screen https://github.com/AmbitiousPilots/FSJumpStarter2020